Robust Markov Decision Process: Beyond Rectangularity: Min-max duality.

-In Proposition \ref{prop:stat-mrkv} of Section \ref{sec:PE}, we have shown that there is a robust optimal policy that is stationary and Markovian.
-In the following lemma, we show that a robust optimal policy can be chosen stationary, Markovian and deterministic. \begin{lemma} There exists a stationary, Markovian and deterministic policy solution of the policy improvement problem. \end{lemma} \proof{} Consider $\pi^{*}$ an optimal robust policy and let $(\pi^{*},(\boldsymbol{\alpha}_{i}^{*})_{i \in [r]})$ an optimal solution of \eqref{eq:PIfinal}.
-Consider the following policy $\tilde{\pi}$ where for all $s \in \X$,

-The policy $\tilde{\pi}$ can be chosen deterministic, because for each $s \in \X$ the distribution $\boldsymbol{\tilde{\pi}}_{s}$ is a solution of a linear program over the simplex $\Delta$, and the extreme points of $\Delta$ are the distributions over $\A$ with exactly one non-zero coefficient, and this coefficient is equal to $1$.
-From \eqref{eq:pitilde}, the deterministic policy $\tilde{\pi}$ has an objective value in \eqref{eq:PIfinal} at least as high as the objective value of $\pi^{*}$.
-Moreover, $(\tilde{\pi},(\boldsymbol{\alpha}^{*}_{i})_{i \in [r]})$ is still feasible in \eqref{eq:PIfinal}.
-Therefore, there exists a stationary, Markovian and deterministic policy solution to the policy improvement problem.
+In Proposition \ref{prop:stat-mrkv}, we have shown that there is a robust optimal policy that is stationary.
+In the following lemma, we show that a robust optimal policy can be chosen stationary and deterministic; this is potentially attractive from an application standpoint. \begin{lemma} Let $\PP$ be an $r$-rectangular uncertainty set. \tb{Under Assumption \ref{ass:tractable-u-set},} there exists a stationary and deterministic policy solution of the policy improvement problem. \end{lemma} \proof{Proof.} \tb{ Consider $\pi^{*}$ an optimal robust policy and $(\pi^*, \bm{\beta}^*)$ an optimal solution of \eqref{eq:PIfinal}.
+Consider the following policy $\tilde{\pi}$ where for all $s \in \X$, where we write $\Delta$ for the simplex over $\A$: $\Delta = \{ \bm{p} \in \R^{\A}_{+} \; | \; \sum_{a \in \A} p_{a}=1\}$.} \tb{ The policy $\tilde{\pi}$ can be chosen deterministic, because for each $s \in \X$ the distribution $\tilde{\pi}_{s}$ is a solution of a linear program over the simplex $\Delta$, and the extreme points of $\Delta$ are the distributions over $\A$ with exactly one non-zero coefficient, and this coefficient is equal to $1$.
+By definition, the deterministic policy $\tilde{\pi}$ has an objective value in \eqref{eq:PIfinal} at least as high as the objective value of $\pi^{*}$.
+Moreover, $(\tilde{\pi},\bm{\beta}^{*})$ is still feasible in \eqref{eq:PIfinal}.} \tb{Indeed, because $\left(\pi^{*},\bm{\beta}^{*}\right)$ is feasible, we have

-This result highlights the sharp contrast between $r$-rectangular and $s$-rectangular uncertainty sets.
-Indeed,~\cite{Kuhn} provide an example of an $s$-rectangular uncertainty set where all optimal robust policies are randomized.